 You are going through a divorce or your long-term relationship is ending, and you’re soon facing moving out of your current home.
-But you’re not sure if you should lease an apartment, purchase a house, move in with friends, or go back and live with your parents or another family member.
+But you’re not sure if you should lease an apartment, purchase a house, move in with friends, or go back and live with your parents or another family member after your break-up.

 There are so many emotional and financial considerations, each with their own set of implications.